msh9/codinginthetrenches.com/content/post/2014-04-03-fun-with-kivy-drawing-graphics.md

         self.angle = math.degrees(radians)
 ```

-The class uses the Kivy NumericProperty class to add a &#8216;angle&#8217; property to each instance of MyWidget, we&#8217;ll see where that value gets used in a few moments.
+The class uses the Kivy NumericProperty class to add a 'angle' property to each instance of MyWidget, we'll see where that value gets used in a few moments.
 The class also implements the <span class="lang:default decode:true crayon-inline">on_touch_down(self, touch) </span>method which gets called when a user clicks inside of the Kivy application window.

-That&#8217;s it, the only thing that needs to be done in Python is the calculation of the angle that the ellipse should rotate to when the user clicks in the application window.
+That's it, the only thing that needs to be done in Python is the calculation of the angle that the ellipse should rotate to when the user clicks in the application window.

-Now let&#8217;s look at the Kv for the widget:
+Now let's look at the Kv for the widget:

 <pre>&lt;MyWidget&gt;:
     canvas.before: